martiningram/bbs_bird_mistnet_split/README.md

 `python prepare_dataset.py`

-If everything goes to plan, you should find a folder called `csv_bird_data` with the following contents:
+Note that this can take a while, since it has to download a lot of files and process the results (probably around 30 minutes in total, or so).
+If everything goes to plan, you should find a folder called `csv_bird_data` with the following
+contents:

 ```
 ├── fold.ids.csv